 1) This will NOT be a soft quilt.
 It will be very stiff - not appropriate for cuddling.
-It would NOT make a great "throw" for snuggling on the couch and watching a movie.
-Perhaps okay as a bed spread, but even that is questionable.
-I think by far the best application would be a wall hanging or a table runner or something meant to showcase it, not interact with it.
+The stiffness also makes it hard for me to manipulate through my sewing machine, and for that reason, I am only able to create smaller pieces, like a wall hanging or a table runner or something meant to showcase it, rather than a larger lap/bed quilt.
 Those ribbons are STIFF.

 2) You won't be able to wash the quilt... like, ever.
 Maybe some spot treatments, but it will not be able to be thrown into a washing machine like a traditional cotton-fabric quilt.
 Another good reason to have it be a display piece, rather than something that gets interacted with and handled a bunch.

 3) Don't worry about ironing your ribbons.
 Just package them up and ship 'em.
 I'll iron them when they get here, because they'll probably get folded and creased during the jostling of shipment anyway.